dotnet/docs/docs/fsharp/tutorials/fsharp-compiler/fsharp-compiler-guide.md

 END TODO

-### Key Compiler Phases
+### Key compiler phases

-Below, you can see a diagram of how different phases of F# compiler work:
+The following is a diagram of how different phases of F# compiler work:

 ![F# compiler phases](../../../images/fsharp/fsharp-compiler-phases.png)